Muhammedshibili688/insurance-coverage-prediction/README.md

 - CI/CD with GitHub Actions
 - Monitoring (Prometheus + Grafana)

+---
-### 👨‍💻 Author – Muhammed Shibili
+**👨‍💻 Author – Muhammed Shibili**

 **Machine Learning Engineer**

-🔥 Passion for production-grade AI systems
+- 🔥 Passion for production-grade AI systems
-📫 Reach out for collaboration anytime!
+- 📫 Reach out for collaboration anytime!

 **If you found this helpful:**

-⭐ Star the repo
+- ⭐ Star the repo
-🔗 Share on LinkedIn
+- 🔗 Share on LinkedIn
-🍀 Add to your ML portfolio
+- 🍀 Add to your ML portfolio